A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-\paragraph{Task type} Typical task categories are unsupervised clustering (clu), regression, classification (cls), detection (det), semantic segmentation which is pixel-wise classification, or instance segmentation.
-Many XAI methods targeting a question for classification, \forexample \enquote{Why this class?}, can be extended to det, seg, and temporal resolution via snippeting of the new dimensions: \enquote{Why this class in this spatial/temporal snippet?}.
-It must be noted that XAI methods working on classifiers often require access to a continuous classification score prediction instead of the final discrete classification.
-Such methods can also be used on regression tasks to answer questions about local trends, \idest \enquote{Why does the prediction tend into this direction?}.
-Examples of regression predictions are bounding box dimensions in object detection. \begin{examples} \examplemethod{RISE~\cite{petsiuk_rise_2018}} RISE~\cite{petsiuk_rise_2018} (Randomized Input Sampling for Explanation) is a model-agnostic attribution analysis method specialized on image data.
-It produces heatmaps for visualization by randomly dimming super-pixels of an input image to find those which have the greatest influence on the local class confidence when deleted. \examplemethod{D-RISE~\cite{petsiuk_blackbox_2020}} The extension D-RISE~\cite{petsiuk_blackbox_2020} to object detection considers not a one-dimensional but the total prediction vector for change measurement. \examplemethod{ILP~\cite{cropper_turning_2020}} Other than these local image-bound explanation methods, surrogate models produced using inductive logic programming (ILP) \cite{cropper_turning_2020} require the binary classification output of a model.
-ILP frameworks require background knowledge (logical theory) as input together with positive and negative examples.
-From this, a logic program in the form of first-order rules is learned covering as many of the samples as possible. \examplemethod{CA-ILP~\cite{rabold_expressive_2020}} An example of an ILP surrogate model method is CA-ILP~\cite{rabold_expressive_2020} (Concept Analysis for ILP): In order to explain parts of a convolutional image classifier with logical rules, they first learn global extractors for symbolic features which are then used for training an ILP surrogate model.
-Clustering tasks can often be explained by providing examples or prototypes of the final clusters, which will be discussed in \autoref{sec:taxonomy.explanator}. \end{examples}
+\paragraph{Task type} Typical task categories are unsupervised clustering (clu), regression, classification (cls), detection (det), segmentation (seg), either semantic, which is pixel-wise classification, or segmentation of instances.
+Many XAI methods that target a question for classification, \forexample, \enquote{Why this class?} can be extended to det, seg, and temporal resolution.
+This can be achieved by snippeting of the new dimensions: \enquote{Why this class in this spatial/temporal snippet?}.
+It must be noted that XAI methods working on classifiers often require access to the prediction of a continuous classification score instead of the final discrete classification.
+Such methods can also be used on regression tasks to answer questions about local trends, \idest, \enquote{Why does the prediction tend in this direction?}.
+Examples of regression predictions are bounding box dimensions in object detection. \begin{examples} \examplemethod{RISE~\cite{petsiuk_rise_2018}} RISE (Randomized Input Sampling for Explanation) by \longcite{petsiuk_rise_2018} is a model-agnostic attribution analysis method specializing in image classification.
+For an input image, it produces a heatmap that highlights those superpixels in the image, which, when deleted, have the greatest influence on the class confidence.
+High-attribution superpixels are found by randomly dimming superpixels of the input image. \examplemethod{D-RISE~\cite{petsiuk_blackbox_2021}} The method D-RISE by \longcite{petsiuk_blackbox_2021} extends this to object detection.
+It considers not a one-dimensional class confidence but the total prediction vector of a detection.
+The influence of dimming is measured as the distance between the prediction vectors. \examplemethod{ILP~\cite{cropper_turning_2020}} The mentioned image-specific (\idest, local) explanation methods use the continuous class or prediction scores of the explanandum, and, hence, are in principle also applicable to regressors.
+In contrast, surrogate models produced using inductive logic programming (ILP) \cite{cropper_turning_2020} require the binary classification output of a model.
+ILP frameworks require input background knowledge (logical theory), together with positive and negative examples.
+From this, a logic program in the form of first-order rules is learned that covers as many of the samples as possible. \examplemethod{CA-ILP~\cite{rabold_expressive_2020}} An example of an ILP-based XAI method for convolutional image classifier is CA-ILP (Concept Analysis for ILP) by \longcite{rabold_expressive_2020}.
+In order to explain parts of the classifier with logical rules, they first train small global models that extract symbolic features from the DNN intermediate outputs.
+These feature outputs are then used to train an ILP surrogate model.
+Lastly, clustering tasks can often be explained by providing examples or prototypes of the final clusters, which will be discussed in \autoref{sec:taxonomy.explanator}. \end{examples}